Farsi, most commonly known as Persian, belongs to the Indo-European language family. There are some languages similar to Farsi in this family.

 Farsi in Iran borrows a lot of language from French.
 Dari has borrowed a lot of words from English.

-Both languages feature a combination of Arabic and Farsi terms.
 These terms are frequently used for the same things.
-But, they also use other Arabic words at times.
+But they also use other Arabic words at times.

 Grammar:

 Farsi and Dari alter pronunciation and conjugation in several ways in spoken form.
-There is some overlapping in the way they do it.

 Pronunciation:

-The accents in Farsi and Dari are different.
 The Arabic “w” pronunciation of vaav/waaw (و) is the same in Dari.
 In Farsi its pronunciation is “v.”

 3. Urdu – Among The Languages Similar To Farsi: